 Supporting documentation must be provided for each/any of the above circumstances

 Undocumented circumstances which prevent the submission of work is not in itself grounds for Special Provision.
 However, arrangements are applicable for students experiencing severe hardship.
-If at any stage you feel you need to apply for special provision, please contact the student support or subject teacher.
+If at any stage you feel you need to apply for special provision, please contact the Learning Advisor or subject teacher.